dheerajpr97/MRI-Seg-MedViT/README.md

-# MRI Segmentation using MedViT
+# Brain MRI Segmentation using MedViT

 This project focuses on fine-tuning the MedViT (Medical Vision Transformer) model for MRI segmentation tasks.
 The goal is to accurately segment regions of interest in MRI scans using a pre-trained MedViT model, followed by evaluating the performance using various metrics such as Intersection over Union (IoU).